-3. Summary of material accounting policies
+3. Summary of material accounting policies:

-Cash and cash equivalents
+(a) Cash and cash equivalents:

-Cash and cash equivalents include cash on hand, current accounts with Central 1 Credit Union ("Central 1"), net of bank indebtedness and short-term deposits with original maturities of three months or less from the date of acquisition.
+Cash and cash equivalents include cash on hand, current accounts with Central 1, net of bank indebtedness and short-term deposits with original maturities of three months or less from the date of acquisition.